How to turn off mouse acceleration [Solved]

-If you have difficulty using tools and weapons in a game where you need precise aim.
-You should try turning off the mouse acceleration on your Windows PC to have better performance.
+If you want to get better accuracy when using tools and weapons in a game, you should try turning off the mouse acceleration on your PC.

 What is mouse acceleration?

-Mouse acceleration, as its name implies, enables your cursor to move faster than you naturally move your mouse, and therefore allows your cursor to travel a longer distance on your screen than that your mouse physically covers.
+Mouse acceleration, as its name implies, enables your mouse pointer to move faster and go a longer distance than you physically move your mouse.

-It may help facilitate office work and regular web browsing, but it can also hinder the ability to play games where aiming/movement accuracy is important.
-So, gamers usually turn off mouse acceleration on their Windows computer to enhance gaming performance.
+It’s convenient to do office work and web browsing with mouse acceleration, but it can also affect your aiming and movement accuracy in a game.
+So, gamers usually turn off mouse acceleration on computer to enhance gaming performance.

 How to turn off mouse acceleration?